As the sixteenth state to join the United States of America, Tennessee has plenty of history to cover its 200-year existence.

 Jefferson, Tennessee, was the first county seat in Rutherford County, but it is also known for something else, or rather, something that was supposed to happen but never did.
 The town was established in a beautiful location at the bend of Stones River and became an important river port and trading post.
 Being the first county seat in 1803, it would later lose that title in 1811 as the seat was moved to Murfreesboro.

-In 1963, the US Army Corps of Engineers began construction on a dam that would create Percy Priest Lake.
-Jefferson’s town was directly in the path of where the dam’s backwater would travel, resulting in the residents of Jefferson being required to leave the area and find a new residence in nearby towns and cities.
+In 1963, the US Army Corps of Engineers began constructing a dam to create Percy Priest Lake.
+Jefferson’s town was directly in the path of where the dam’s backwater would travel, resulting in the residents of Jefferson being required to leave the area and find a new residences in nearby towns and cities.
 The dam would take four years to build, giving residents time to relocate.

-As the dam was nearing completion, the town of Jefferson and surrounding land was purchased and burned.
+As the dam was nearing completion, the town of Jefferson and surrounding land were purchased and burned.
 The homes and buildings were burned to the ground to prepare for the flood that was to happen.
-As the water began to flow towards Jefferson and into the new Percy Priest Lake, something strange started to happen.
+Something strange started to happen as the water began to flow towards Jefferson and into the new Percy Priest Lake.

 The water was draining into hidden caves and spared the town from flooding.
 The hidden cave location is now known as Long Hunter State Park, and all that remains of Jefferson are old foundations, a cemetery, and a few abandoned buildings that were not set ablaze in 1963.

 While one town did not drown, there is one that did.
-At the bottom of Watauga Lake is the once lived-in town of Butler, Tennessee.
+At the bottom of Watauga Lake is the once-lived-in town of Butler, Tennessee.
 Butler was established and founded in the 1760s and was frequently flooded during the rainy season as the water levels would rise in the Watauga River.
-Elizabethton, another town located near the Watauga River, experienced the same seasonal floods.
+Elizabethton, another town near the Watauga River, experienced the same seasonal floods.